-WKPIC is dedicated to strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
-The monitoring and assessment of compliance with these standards is the responsibility of the internship director, in consultation with the training director, other members of the training committee, and all staff who provide clinical supervision to interns.
-The internship director and training director also bear responsibility for advising agency and facility directors of these standards, and of the internship’s compliance with them.
+Our internship is dedicated to strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
+The monitoring and assessment of compliance with these standards is the responsibility of the internship director, in consultation with members of the training committee, and all staff who provide clinical supervision to interns.
+The internship director and training director also bear responsibility for advising agency human resource personnel and facility directors of these standards, and of the internship’s compliance with them.

-WKPIC wishes to empower interns to effectively address situations through direct communication with supervisors, when possible.
-WKPIC welcomes input from university internship supervisors at any point in the problem resolution or grievance process.
-Interns enjoy two levels of protection as trainees, the first being intern-specific, and the second associated with being a temporary employee of the Pennyroyal Center.
+We wish to empower interns to effectively address situations through direct communication with supervisors, when possible.
+We welcome input from university internship supervisors at any point in the problem resolution or grievance process.
+Interns enjoy two levels of protection as trainees, the first being intern-specific, and the second associated with being a temporary employee of LifeSkills/Pennyroyal Center.

 - If the intern needs support and guidance, the intern may seek advice from any member of the training committee (any clinical staff providing supervision to the intern), and the internship supervisor from their institution.

-- If the intern has addressed the problem with the supervisor and has not seen improvement, then the intern should speak with the training director or internship director about the problem.
-If the problem involves the training director or internship director, then the intern can speak to another member of the training committee or to the executive director of the Pennyroyal Center.
+- If the intern has addressed the problem with the supervisor and has not seen improvement, then the intern should speak with the internship director about the problem.
+If the problem involves the internship director, then the intern can speak to another member of the training committee or to the executive director of LifeSkills/Pennyroyal Center.

-- If the training director, internship director, and/or the executive director of the Pennyroyal Center cannot resolve the issue of concern to the intern, the intern may request a conference between their university internship director and the WKPIC internship director to attempt to forge an acceptable resolution.
+- If the internship director, and/or the executive director of LifeSkills/Pennyroyal Center cannot resolve the issue of concern to the intern, the intern may request a conference between their university internship director and the internship director to attempt to forge an acceptable resolution.

-- If the conference cannot resolve the issue of concern to the intern, the intern may avail themselves of their status as temporary full-time employees of the Pennyroyal Center, and use the Pennyroyal Center’s formal grievance procedure within 30 days of the original incident.
+- If the conference cannot resolve the issue of concern to the intern, the intern may avail themselves of their status as temporary full-time employees of LifeSkills/Pennyroyal Center, and use LifeSkills/Pennyroyal Center’s formal grievance procedure within 30 days of the original incident.

-- In the case of egregious offenses or safety issues, the intern should immediately contact the training director or internship director.
-If the problem involves the training director or internship director, the intern should immediately contact the executive director of the Pennyroyal Center.
-In the absence of the executive director of the Pennyroyal Center, the intern may receive immediate assistance from the facility director at Western State Hospital, until the director of the Pennyroyal Center can be reached.
+- In the case of egregious offenses or safety issues, the intern should immediately contact the internship director.
+If the problem involves the internship director, the intern should immediately contact the executive director of LifeSkills/Pennyroyal Center.
+In the absence of the executive director of LifeSkills/Pennyroyal Center, the intern may receive immediate assistance from the facility director at Western State Hospital, until the director of LifeSkills/Pennyroyal Center can be reached.
 The university internship director should be involved in emergency situations related to interns as soon as possible.